-(1) The company has 10,000 shares, with a par value of \$.01 authorized, issued and outstanding as of December 31, 2018.
+(A) The company has 10,000 shares, with a par value of \$0.01 , that are authorized, issued and outstanding as of December 31, 2020.
 All shares are Class A shares.

-(2) No preferred stock has been authorized.
+(B) No preferred stock has been authorized.

-(3) Under Ohio law, the Company may pay cash dividends only from earned surplus determined on a statutory basis.
-Further, the Company is restricted (on the basis of the lower of 10% of the Company's statutory surplus as shown by its last statement on file with the superintendent, or one hundred percent of adjustment net investment income for such period) as to the amount of dividends it may declare or pay in any twelve-month period without the prior approval of the ODI.
+(C) Under Ohio law, the Company may pay cash dividends only from earned surplus determined on a statutory basis.
+Further, the Company is restricted (on the basis of the lower of 10% of the Company's statutory surplus as shown by its last statement on file with the superintendent, or one hundred percent of adjustment net investment income for such period) as to the amount of dividends it may declare or pay in any twelve month period without the prior approval of the Ohio Department of Insurance.

-(4)-(13) Not applicable.
+(D)-(M) Not Applicable.

-14. Liabilities, Contingencies and Assessments
+14. Liabilities, Contingencies and Assessments - Not Applicable

-15. Leases
+15. Leases - Not Applicable

-16. Information About Financial Instruments With Off-Balance Sheet Risk and Financial Instruments With Concentrations of Credit Risk
+16. Information About Financial Instruments With Off-Balance-Sheet Risk And Financial Instruments With Concentrations of Credit Risk - Not Applicable

-17. Sale, Transfer and Servicing of Financial Assets and Extinguishments of Liabilities
+17. Sale, Transfer and Servicing of Financial Assets and Extinguishment of Liabilities - Not Applicable

-18. Gain or Loss to the Reporting Entity from Uninsured Plans and the Uninsured Portion of Partially Insured Plans
+18. Gain or Loss to the Reporting Entity from Uninsured Plans and the Uninsured Portion of Partially Insured Plans - Not Applicable

-19. Direct Premium Written/Produced by Managing General Agents/Third Party Administrators
+19. Direct Premium Written/Produced by Managing General Agents/Third Party Administrators - Not Applicable

-20. Fair Value Measurement
+20. Fair Value Measurements